nsticco/puppet-desktop_picture/README.md

 # puppet-mac_profiles

-This module will set a profile on an OS X machine to enforce the desktop picture.
+This module provides an additional layer of abstraction over Configuration Profiles allowing you to adjust them simply by passing parameters to Puppet classes.

 ## Usage
 To change the desktop, specify the local path to the image file and your organization name (these are both optional parameters):